brian-naughton/the-echo-chamber/README.md

 ## Access the Manuscript

-While "The Echo Chamber" is available for purchase on Amazon Kindle, we're also making the manuscript freely available as a PDF to support academic research, accessibility, and open dialogue about AI-authored literature:
+While "The Echo Chamber" is available for purchase on Amazon Kindle, we're also making the manuscript freely available as a PDF to support academic research, accessibility and open dialogue about AI-authored literature:

 https://tinyurl.com/echo-chamber